Industrial Intrusion CTF

 res = CreateThread(0, 0, addr, 0, 0, 0)

-• XOR encryption works on a shared key which is called symmetric encryption meaning that the same key that is used to encrypt the text is used to decrypt the text.
-Thankfully the "threat actor" here had hard coded their encryption key so we were able to decrypt the encrypted text to discover the following command that was run on the target machine would add a new local user account named administrrator and adding them to the administrator user group. net user administrrator VE<REDACTED>B9 /add /Y & net localgroup administrators administrrator /add
+- The threat actor had hard coded their encryption key so we were able to decrypt the encrypted text to discover the following command that was run on the target machine.
+The payload, once decrypted, would add a new local user account named

-• The encoded string that was used as the administrator password was decoded to be THM{REDACTED}
+- The encoded string that was used as the administrator password was decoded to be THM{REDACTED}

 Learning Moment Challenges